 However, clay soil can be problematic if not well taken of.
 This is especially true in urban areas with poor drainage since clay has been linked to water logging in flatlands and low-lying areas.
 In a 2016 study carried out in Kolkata, India, it was shown that denser clay layer created on the surface which does not allow water to penetrate inside it often caused a waterlogging problem.
 (Ria Roy, 2016)

 The soil composition in wetlands and areas with sufficient rainfall throughout the year consists of mostly clays and silts or a combination of both.
 The soil composition in the United Kingdom varies from province to province; Here are some of the regions and provinces whose predominant soil composition is clay in its various forms;

 London– According to geological studies carried out by British Geological Survey and other institutions, the most common types of soil in and around the UK capital is clay with a few areas having some chalky based variants (BGS, 2012).
 This is perhaps why it can be difficult to maintain a decent garden in London without mixing the existing clay soil with other variants and organic matter.
-Raised gardens and polytunnels are also great gardening options in the city of London
+Raised gardens and polytunnel greenhouses are also great gardening options in the city of London.
+What are polytunnels?

 Part of the reason why the construction of the London underground was so successful was the presence of a thick layer of clay beneath the city (Wikipedia, 2019).
 London clay has been used for centuries to make bricks, pottery, and many other clay byproducts and is still in use today.

 Other regions with substantial amounts of clay include; the Northwest-Blackpool, parts of Carlisle, Manchester; Oxfordshire, the Cotswolds and around have patches of clay soils with large deposits in the wooded farmlands of Oxfordshire among others.